altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 *Felix stolled to the couch - and sat down - beckoning Martha to join him.*
 }
 {
-*she sat across from him on the u-shaped couch.*
+*She sat across from him on the u-shaped couch.*
 "He’s in the back of the mind somewhere.
 And his relative will help bring him out.
 Flat-mate, or neighbor would have been fine - just someone who knows him.